A woman with curly hair and hoop earrings resting her chin on her hand, sitting in front of a set of stairs and a blue door.

 ABOUT

-Natalie Brown is a storyteller.
-Through music, theatre, and research, she seeks to amplify voices historically excluded from western narratives and use the arts as a means for social change.
+Natalie Brown is a composer, playwright, and performer.
+Grounded in historical inquiry, her work seeks to write between the lines of traditional archives to explore questions of memory, narrative, and identity.
+Through music, theatre, and research, she seeks to amplify voices historically excluded from dominant narratives and use the arts as a means for community-driven social change.

-As a composer and musician, Natalie works within the worlds of theatrical, contemporary, and classical music.
+As a musician, Natalie writes across the worlds of contemporary and classical music.
+In 2024, she was commissioned by Carnegie Hall and Tania León to compose “insomni/black,” a new chamber music piece premiered by the Ensemble Connect.
 As an independent singer-songwriter, Natalie writes and performs her own music, available to stream on all platforms.
 She also regularly scores for theatrical productions and digital media.
-Natalie’s work has been performed at venues including Carnegie Hall, the New York City Center, 54 Below, and Yale University.

-Raised in Houston, TX, Natalie is now based in Brooklyn, NY.
+With roots in Liberia and Slovakia, Natalie was raised in Houston, TX and is now based in Brooklyn, NY.

 photo by Alika Osadolor-Hernandez